Suryansh1191/deliteAI-public/sdks/ios/docs/DEVELOPMENT.md

 To effectively test and observe the functionalities of the DeliteAI iOS SDK locally, you can utilize the provided `NimbleNetExample` application.
 Follow these detailed steps to get it up and running:

 1.  **Install Third-Party Binaries:**
-    Run the following command from the **ROOT of the repo** to download all the required dependencies:
+    Run the following command to download all the required dependencies:

     ```bash
-    $GIT_ROOT/setup.sh --sdk ios
+    cd $(git rev-parse --show-toplevel) && ./setup.sh --sdk ios
     ```

 1.  **Build NimbleNet.xcframework:**